Write, conceal, and reveal!

 Drip some more Na2S2O3 solution onto the absorbent and apply it carefully to the paper once or twice more.

 Use the absorbent to apply more K3[Fe(CN)6] solution to the paper.

 It could be that you rubbed the paper too roughly in the previous step.
 Try the experiment again and use a slightly larger quantity of reagents than before.

 Note that the set contains similar items that differ in size.
 Make sure to use the smaller cotton cylinder (not a bulky absorbent) and the thicker wooden stick to make your brush.
 If for some reason they still don’t fit, don’t worry!
 Just drip 5 drops of copper sulfate CuSO4 solution onto the cotton absorbent and continue the experiment using it.

 There is enough paper in the set to repeat the experiment several times.
 If you really want to use ordinary paper, you can certainly try!
 Document any differences in your outcomes, and let us know the results of your observations!

 Apply some potassium iodide KI to a sheet of paper.

+Draw a picture with copper sulfate CuSO4 using your brush.
 The Cu2+ from CuSO4 can turn the colorless I- from KI into the much darker I2.
 Watch as this reaction occurs before your very eyes, and your picture gradually darkens!

 It's easy to turn I2 back into I-.
 Just apply some Na2S2O3 and watch your picture disappear.